Antolin1/TCRMG-GNN/README.md

 * NumPy
 * Graphviz

-Installing in libraries in Python (torch and similar have to be installed separately):
+Installing libraries in Python (torch and similar have to be installed separately):
 ```
 pip install torch
 pip install torch_scatter